Last Updated on January 12, 2021 by Nina Ahmedow

 There are many reasons to visit Poland, but not many people give the capital Warsaw a chance.
 I also didn’t expect much from the Polish capital.

-Tourists to Poland much prefer Krakow (check out my guide to visiting Auschwitz) or even Gdansk.
+Tourists to Poland much prefer Krakow (check out my guide to visiting Auschwitz and my vegan Krakow guide) or even Gdansk.
 The last time I had been to Poland was more than 20 years ago where we also got to see Gdansk which I remember as a very beautiful, quite Nordic-looking city.

 I felt similar in Warsaw where some of the older architecture reminded me of northern Germany and Scandinavia.
 Since everything is also in good condition and very clean, it feels a lot less like the stereotypical Eastern European city.
 I tried to use my time wisely and ended up sacrificing museum visits due to the stunning weather.
 In this post, I’ll share some of my thoughts on what to do in Warsaw and pictures.